Structure and Stability of the 1-Dimensional Mapper: Introduction

-\paragraph*{Contributions.} We draw an explicit connection between the Mapper and the Reeb graph, from which we derive guarantees on the structure of the Mapper and quantities to measure its stability.
-Specifically: \begin{itemize} \item The connection happens through an intermediate object, called the {\em MultiNerve Mapper}, which we define as the {\em multinerve} of the connected pullback cover in the sense of~\cite{Verdiere12}.
-The Mapper and its MultiNerve variant are related through the usual Nerve-vs-MultiNerve connection (see Lemma~\ref{lem:nerve-vs-multinerve}). \item Given a pair $(X,f)$ and an interval cover $\I$, we show that the MultiNerve Mapper itself is a Reeb graph, for a perturbed pair $(X', f')$ (Theorem~\ref{th:Dg}).
-Furthermore, we are able to track the changes that occur in the structure of the Reeb graph as we go from the initial pair $(X,f)$ to its perturbed version $(X', f')$.
-More precisely, we can match the persistence diagrams of the quotient maps~$\tilde f$ and~$\tilde f'$ with each other (Theorem~\ref{th:MultiNerveCover}), and thus draw a correspondence between the features of the MultiNerve Mapper and the ones of the Reeb graph of $(X,f)$.
-This correspondence is oblivious to the actual layouts of the features in the two graphs, which in principle could differ. \item The previous connection allows us to derive a signature for the (MultiNerve) Mapper, which takes the form of a persistence diagram.
-The points in this diagram are in one-to-one correspondence with the features (branches, holes) in the (MultiNerve) Mapper.
-Thus, like the persistence diagram of the quotient map~$\tilde f$ for the Reeb graph, our diagram for the (MultiNerve) Mapper serves as a bag-of-features type descriptor of its structure. \item An interesting property of our descriptor is to be predictable\footnote{As a byproduct, we also clarify the relationship between the diagram of~$\tilde f$ and the one of~$f$ (Theorem~\ref{thm:pdreeb}).} given the persistence diagram of the quotient map~$\tilde f$.
-Indeed, it is obtained from this diagram by removing the points lying in certain {\em staircases} that are defined solely from the cover~$\I$ and that encode the mutual positioning of the intervals of the cover.
-Thus, the descriptor for the (MultiNerve) Mapper is a subset of the one for the Reeb graph, which provides theoretical evidence to the intuitive claim that the Mapper is a pixelized version of the Reeb graph.
-Then, one can easily derive sufficient conditions under which the bag-of-features structure of the Reeb graph is preserved in the (MultiNerve) Mapper, and when it is not, one can easily predict which features are preserved and which ones disappear (Corollary~\ref{cor:Reeb_approx}). \item The staircases also play a role in the stability of the (MultiNerve) Mapper, since they prescribe which features will (dis-)appear as the function~$f$ is perturbed.
+\item The staircases also play a role in the stability of the (MultiNerve) Mapper, since they prescribe which features will (dis-)appear as the function~$f$ is perturbed.
 Stability is then naturally measured by a slightly modified version of the bottleneck distance, in which the staircases play the role of the diagonal.
 Our stability guarantees (Theorem~\ref{thm:MStab}) follow easily from the general stability theorem for extended persistence~\cite{Cohen09}.
-Similar guarantees hold when the domain $X$ or the cover $\I$ is perturbed (Theorems~\ref{thm:DStab} and~\ref{thm:CStab}). \item These stability guarantees can be exploited in practice to approximate the descriptors of the Mapper and MultiNerve Mapper from point cloud data.
-The approach boils down to applying known scalar field analysis techniques~\cite{Chazal09a} then pruning the obtained persistence diagrams using the staircases (Theorem~\ref{th:sig-approx-general}).
-The approach becomes more involved if one wants to further guarantee that the approximate signature does correspond to some perturbed Mapper or MultiNerve Mapper (Theorem~\ref{th:sig-approx}). \end{itemize} Our main proof technique consists in progressively perturbing the so-called {\em telescope}~\cite{Carlsson09} associated with the pair $(X,f)$, while tracking the corresponding changes in its persistence diagram.
-To be more specific, we decompose the perturbation into a sequence of elementary perturbations with a predictable effect on the diagram.
-We believe the introduction of these elementary perturbations and the analysis of their effects on the persistence diagram of the telescope are of an independent interest (see Section~\ref{sec:Links}).
+Similar guarantees hold when the domain $X$ or the cover $\I$ is perturbed (Theorems~\ref{thm:DStab} and~\ref{thm:CStab}). \item These stability guarantees can be exploited in practice to approximate the signatures of the Mapper and MultiNerve Mapper from point cloud data.
+The approach boils down to applying known scalar field analysis techniques~\cite{Chazal09a} then pruning the obtained extended persistence diagrams using the staircases (Theorem~\ref{th:sig-approx-general}).
+The approach becomes more involved if one wants to further guarantee that the approximate signature does correspond to some perturbed Mapper or MultiNerve Mapper (Theorem~\ref{th:sig-approx}). \item We also refine the analysis by showing that the MultiNerve Mapper itself is a Reeb graph, for a perturbed pair $(X', f')$ (Theorem~\ref{th:Dg}).
+Furthermore, we are able to track the changes that occur in the structure of the Reeb graph as we go from the initial pair $(X,f)$ to its perturbed version $(X', f')$.
+This allows us to compute the {\em functional distortion distance} between the (MultiNerve) Mapper and the Reeb graph (Theorem~\ref{th:dfd}).
+Our main proof technique consists in progressively perturbing the so-called {\em telescope}~\cite{Carlsson09b} associated with the pair $(X,f)$.
+To be more specific, we decompose the perturbation into a sequence of elementary perturbations with a predictable effect on the functional distortion distance.
+We believe the introduction of these elementary perturbations and the analysis of their effects on persistence diagrams and on the functional distortion distance between telescopes are of an independent interest (see Section~\ref{sec:stabdfd}).
+In particular, these elementary perturbations have already been used in other works about Reeb graphs and Mappers~\cite{Carriere17c,Carriere17a}. \end{itemize}